-The focus on digital parenting is definitely noticeable in the Zift app: Articles on certain issues from the Zift editorial team appear in the Family Feed, and the App Advisor feature offers guidance on potential concerns with apps.
+The focus on digital parenting is definitely noticeable in the apps.
+Articles on certain issues from the Zift/Net Nanny editorial team appear in the Family Feed, and the App Advisor feature offers guidance on potential concerns with apps.

-Zift still uses the same excellent Net Nanny web-filtering tech, which now includes filters of social-media feeds, makes its apps one of the best options in that category, and it benefits from a recent redesign by having a superior and more current interface than many of its competitors.
+Net Nanny's excellent web-filtering tech, which now includes filters of social-media feeds, makes its apps one of the best options in this category, and the apps benefit from Zift's recent redesign, with a superior and more current interface than many of their competitors.

-Zift's lack of call- or text-message monitoring could be a deal breaker for some users, however; and the relatively high Premium subscription fee could be an issue for others, but if the existing features cover your needs, Zift is definitely one of the top options to consider.
+Net Nanny's lack of call- or text-message monitoring could be a deal breaker for some users, however, and the relatively high Premium subscription fee could be an issue for others.
+But if the existing features cover your needs, Net Nanny is definitely one of the top options to consider.

 UPDATED with addition of social-media filters.
 This review was originally published Feb.
 14, 2019.